logo

 Data Engineering with Python0.0

-In this example, the function adeptly steps in.
-It checks each value.
-If a value isn't null, it's returned unchanged.
-However, if happens to be null, the function gracefully swaps it with 0.
+In this example, the function checks each value.
+If a value isn't NULL, then it's returned unchanged.
+However, if is NULL, then function replaces it with 0.

 Consider the scenario using the table:

-In this instance, the function shines.
-It inspects each value, and if a value is present, it remains unchanged.
-However, when is , the function seamlessly substitutes it with 0.
+In this instance, the function evaluates each value, and if a value is present, it remains unchanged.
+However, if is , the function substitutes it with 0.

 book_titlerated_books